typelevel/frameless/docs/src/main/tut/TypedEncoder.md

 System.setProperty("spark.cleaner.ttl", "300")
 ```

-Spark uses Reflection to derive it's `Encoder`s, which is why they can fail at run time.
-For example, because Spark does not supports `java.util.Date`, the following leads to an error:
+Spark uses Reflection to derive its `Encoder`s, which is why they can fail at run time.
+For example, because Spark does not support `java.util.Date`, the following leads to an error:

 ```tut:silent
 import org.apache.spark.sql.Dataset